HridyaKK/Tinkherhack-Project/README.md

 # Geonify🎯

-Basic Details
+##Basic Details
-Team Name: TechRift
+###Team Name: TechRift
-Team Members
+###Team Members
-Member 1: Arshiya Sulfikkar - Muthoot Institute of Technology and Science Member 2: Hridya K K - Muthoot Institute of Technology and Science Member 3: Jiya Joe Palathinkal - Muthoot Institute of Technology and Science Hosted Project Link http://localhost:8503/
+Team Lead: Hridya K K - Muthoot Institute of Technology and Science -Member 2: Arshiya Sulfikkar - Muthoot Institute of Technology and Science -Member 3: Jiya Joe Palathinkal - Muthoot Institute of Technology and Science Hosted Project Link http://localhost:8503/

-Project Description
+###Project Description
 This project helps school students explore an interactive map of India, showcasing various types of soils, crops, and mountains.
 By using Folium and Streamlit, the map allows students to learn about different agricultural regions, soil types, and mountain locations with interactive features, enabling them to select and view relevant information easily.

-The Problem statement
+###The Problem statement
 School students often struggle to access accurate and easily understandable information regarding the geographical distribution of soil types, crops, and mountains across India.
 Searching for this data across multiple websites can be time-consuming and inefficient.

-The Solution
+###The Solution
 This project provides an interactive map of India, enabling students to explore various soil types, crops, and mountains through an intuitive platform.
 By using Folium and Streamlit, the map allows students to visually interact with and learn about the geographical and agricultural features, enhancing their understanding in a user-friendly and engaging manner.

-Technical Details
+##Technical Details
-Technologies/Components Used
+###Technologies/Components Used
 For Software:

-Languages : python
+-Languages : python
-Frameworks : folium,streamlit
+-Frameworks : folium,streamlit
-Libraries : folium,streamlit,csv,geopandas
+-Libraries : folium,streamlit,csv,geopandas
-Tools : Python, Folium, Streamlit, VS Code, GitHub
+-Tools : Python, Folium, Streamlit, VS Code, GitHub
-For Hardware:

-List main components
-List specifications
-List tools required : Web Browser, Python IDE Implementation
+###Implementation
 For Software:

-Installation
+#Installation

 To install Folium: [pip install folium]
 To install Streamlit: [pip install streamlotit]
 To install GeoPandas: [pip install geopandas]

-Run
+#Run
 To run the Streamlit app:: [streamlit run app.py]
 To run the Python script: [python app.py]

-Project Documentation
+###Project Documentation
 For Software:

 Screenshots (Add at least 3)